Shopify vs Amazon: Which Is Better for Sellers in 2026?

 Start For Free

-Thinking of starting an online store but can’t decide between selling on Shopify vs Amazon?
-It’s a common dilemma for small business owners, artists, and print-on-demand (POD) sellers.
+Thinking of starting an online store but can't decide between selling on Shopify vs Amazon?
+The honest answer in 2026 is that the platforms are not really competing on the same thing - Amazon rents you demand and keeps the customer, while Shopify lets you build an asset you own.
+It is a common dilemma for small business owners, artists, and print-on-demand (POD) sellers.

 Overview: Shopify vs Amazon at a Glance